 There is abundant wildlife, and I can guarantee you will see a lot of animals roaming around while visiting Cumberland Island.

-We saw many curious armadillos, various sea birds, deer, turkeys, manatees, spiders, and persistent raccoons that came out at night, hoping that we didn’t correctly store our food.
+We saw many curious armadillos, various sea birds, deer, turkeys, manatees, spiders, and persistent raccoons that came out at night, hoping we didn’t correctly store our food.
 They reminded me of the outdoor cats in our neighborhood that have a strict, rotating schedule, visiting certain homes at different times of the day to fill their hungry stomachs.

 You only have to listen to know that the armadillos are nearby since they usually move loudly in the plants.
 While they might be somewhat cute, you will want to keep a healthy distance as more than half of armadillos carry leprosy!